kennethormandy/call-your-mp/README.md

 # Call Your MP

-If you have any questions about the website, feel free to contact [Kenneth Ormandy](http://kennethormandy.com) at [hello@kennethormandy.com](mailto:hello@kennethormandy.com).
+If you have any questions about the website, feel free to [open an issue](/issues).

+## MP letters

+The content for this letter is pulled from [skeskali/MPFormLetters](https://github.com/skeskali/MPFormLetters).
+Thanks [@skeskali](https://twitter.com/skeskali) and [@freyburg](https://twitter.com/freyburg)!
+Future iterations of this site should support other letters.

 ## Getting started